Harry von Bülow-Bothkamp: Between the wars

-After World War I he returned to school (Gymnasium) receiving his Abitur and went to University studying agriculture.
-Together with Paul Bäumer he founded the Bäumer Aero in Hamburg-Fuhlsbüttel to produce airplanes.
-The company went bankrupt in the course of the Great Depression.
+After World War I he returned to school (Gymnasium) receiving his Abitur and went to university studying agriculture.
+Together with Paul Bäumer he founded Bäumer Aero GMBH in Hamburg-Fuhlsbüttel to produce airplanes.
+The company went bankrupt in 1930 in the course of the Great Depression.

 He rejoined the German military aviation as a Hauptmann (Captain) in 1935, in the newly established Luftwaffe.
-The following year, he was promoted to Major and assigned as the original commanding officer of Jagdgeschwader 2 "Richthofen", also known as JG II.
+The following year, he was promoted to major and assigned as the original commanding officer of Jagdgeschwader 2 "Richthofen", also known as JG II.
 In 1939, he became Inspector of the Nationalsozialitische Fliegerkorps, the Luftwaffe's civil reserve.

 World War II and beyond

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 On 30 November, Bülow-Bothkamp was appointed Gruppenkommandeur (group commander) of II.
 Gruppe (2nd group) of Jagdgeschwader 77 (JG 77—77th Fighter Wing), succeeding Oberstleutnant Carl-Alfred Schumacher in this capacity.
 He led this Gruppe until 31 March 1940, surrendering command of the Gruppe to Hauptmann Karl Hentschel.
 On 1 April, he took over command of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing) as Geschwaderkommodore (wing commander) from Oberst Gerd von Massow.

 Bülow-Bothkamp led JG 2 during the blitzkrieg into France during May and June 1940.
 Despite being over 40 years old, he vanquished at least 12 opponents in this campaign.
 This performance as a fighting commander of JG 2 earned him another promotion, to Oberstleutnant (Lieutenant Colonel), and he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 22 August 1940.

 On 1 September 1940, he was reassigned to Nachtjagdschule 1 (Night Fight School 1).
 He remained in command of this unit through its redesignation as Nachtjagdgeschwader 101 (NJG 101), until October, 1943.
 He commanded the 5th Fighter Division from November, 1943 and then commanded Jafu 4 on the western front from March 1944 to September 1944.
-He ended the war back with the Nationalsozialitische Fliegerkorps.
+He ended the war back with the Nationalsozialistische Fliegerkorps.

 He died of natural causes in Kirchbarkau, near his ancestral castle, where he was buried in the same plot as his brothers.